ljw1004/csharpspec/csharp/structs.md

 ```
 initializes each `Point` in the array to the value produced by setting the `x` and `y` fields to zero.

-The default value of a struct corresponds to the value returned by the default constructor of the struct (§4.1.2).
+The default value of a struct corresponds to the value returned by the default constructor of the struct ([Default constructors](types.md#default-constructors)).
 Unlike a class, a struct is not permitted to declare a parameterless instance constructor.
 Instead, every struct implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to `null`.

 Structs should be designed to consider the default initialization state a valid state.
 In the example
 ```csharp